 Owners Peggy Aitken (Clinic Manager) and Paul Lamoureux (Physician Recruitment) both have a strong passion for the community and the people who live here.
 Since taking over the ownership in April of 2012, they have been focused on recruiting physicians to meet the ever-increasing number of patients who use the clinic.
 The Kootenay Lake Medical Clinic functions as a Family Practice that sees patients 7 days a week without appointments.
 A very convenient indoor mall location offers free unlimited parking, wheel chair access and two pharmacies.
-Regular clinic physicians include Dr. Margot Link, Dr. Ilona Grymonpre, Dr. Elizabeth Barbour, Dr. Steve Coupland, Dr. Shelina Musaji and Dr. Andre Piver.
-Dr. Gretchen Andrews will join us in October 2013.
+Regular clinic physicians include Dr. Margot Link, Dr. Ilona Grymonpre, Dr. Elizabeth Barbour, Dr. Steve Coupland, Dr. Shelina Musaji, Dr. Andre Piver and Dr. Gretchen Andrews.

 Monday to Friday: 9:00 am until 6:00 pm